cns-iu/hra-vccf-ftu-supporting-information/README.md

 - Add the vasculature to the network we built in previous steps.
 - Beautify and/or filter the visualization per the connections we have from the vasculature data.

+### Visualization:
+We have provided a 36" poster full image along with it two halves of the image as well.
+Since the poster is of 36",while taking a print we recommend to resize the two halves to 35.5" so that poster looks clean and aligned.